 There are four actors in OAuth: the resource owner, the resource server, the client, and the authorization server.
 The resource owner is a user who accesses the information/resource on the resource server.
 The resource server is the service that provides access to data.
 The client is the application that wishes to access the user’s data.
 The authorization server is the main engine of OAuth and where the client application is registered.

-The client is the application that needs to access the user’s data.
 Access tokens are used to make API requests on behalf of a user.
 A client is required to complete this task to receive an access token from the authorization server.

 For all of OAuth’s many benefits, it requires an outside protection protocol to provide security.
 OAuth 2.0 does not define or support encryption, signature, or client verification.ii This means that all parties involved in the transaction must require outside protection protocol, such as Transport Layer Security (TLS).
 TLS is a cryptographic protocol that offers communications security over a computer network.iii